asparagusbeef/bookalimo-python/README.md

 ## Important notes

-- **Unofficial & community-maintained**: This SDK is not affiliated with or sponsored by Book-A-Limo.
-API changes may break functionality.
 - **Docs are in preview**: Many pages were AI-generated from the codebase and haven’t had a full manual review yet.
 In case of conflict, the code and docstrings are the source of truth.
 Please [report issues](https://github.com/asparagusbeef/bookalimo-python/issues) you find.
 - **Terms & credentials**: Use of Book-A-Limo API and Google APIs are subject to their respective Terms of Service.

 ## Design philosophy: IDE-first DX

 The library is **comprehensively typed** and **richly documented** via docstrings.
-Most users can rely on IDE hints and autocomplete without reading the docs.
+Most users can rely on IDE hints, docstrings, and autocomplete without reading the docs.

 ## Features

 - **Async & Sync Support** – Choose the right client for your use case
 - **Type Safety** – Full Pydantic models with validation
-- **Google Places Integration** – Location search and geocoding
+- **Google Places Integration** – Autocomplete, search, details, and geocoding
 - **Automatic Retry** – Built-in exponential backoff for reliability
 - **Comprehensive Error Handling** – Detailed exceptions with context
 - **Resource Management** – Context managers for proper cleanup